jmanthony3/Archimedes/docs/class/engr-725-001-continuum-mechanics.md

 If the length scale of observation, $\lambda$ is much smaller than the specimen, then continuum can be applied.
 If the *[[knudsen-number]]* is too large, then the theory cannot be applied.
 The theory primarily relies on the assumption that matter is uniformly distributed throughout the material: i.e.
-#Finite-Element-Method softwares rely on this assumption.
+#FEM softwares rely on this assumption.

 ---